Azure Policy Initiative: Group Related Policies for Assignment

 - E.An initiative is used to create a new resource group.

-Why A: Option A is correct because an Azure Policy initiative is specifically designed to group multiple policy definitions into a single assignment.
+Why A: An Azure Policy initiative is specifically designed to group multiple policy definitions into a single assignment.
 This allows you to apply a set of related compliance rules as one unit, simplifying management and ensuring consistent enforcement across subscriptions.

 This AZ-104 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the AZ-104 exam.